-Besides being a nice change from white bread, multigrain bread like my oatmeal brown bread recipe is wonderful for adding extra nutrition.
+Besides being a nice change from white bread, multigrain bread like my oatmeal molasses bread recipe is wonderful for adding extra nutrition.
 Though I don’t use any whole wheat in my recipe, the two grains I use are oatmeal and cornmeal along with just a few tablespoons of blackstrap molasses that give it that familiar sweetness of whole wheat taste in this soft textured yeast raised bread.

 Using blackstrap molasses gives the bread its light brown color, but also iron, potassium, calcium, magnesium that can help strengthen and protect bones.
 Oatmeal is one of the healthiest grains on the planet that is always good to add to your diet for all its vitamins, minerals, whole carbs and fiber.
 With manganese, phosphorus, magnesium, copper, iron, folate, zinc, and several B vitamins, this grain can never let you down.
 Finally, I added cornmeal for boosting fiber content further as well as for its iron, niacin, zinc, and phosphorus.

 If you never tried your hand at making homemade bread, this oatmeal brown bread recipe is a good place to start.
 Seriously, the most difficulty you may experience is judging the temperature of the warmth of the water to dissolve your yeast in.
 A temperature that is too hot will kill yeast and your bread will not rise.
 You want it hotter than warm water, but test on your inner wrist like you would for a baby’s formula so it helps the yeast thrive.
 Furthermore, you stir in a teaspoon of sugar to the water to proof the yeast that you stir in.
 Afterwards, you’ll see bubbling action after a few minutes as the yeast devour it.
 This is your sign that your yeast is growing and ready to combine with the other ingredients.